Fourth Circuit Rules County’s Pre-Meeting Prayers Were Unconstitutional

 The 10-5 ruling upheld a lower court ruling.

-The Rowan County board of county commissioners has a long-time practice of opening it meetings with a prayer.
+The Rowan County board of county commissioners has a long-time practice of opening its meetings with a prayer.

 The American Civil Liberties Union of North Carolina sued it in 2013 behalf of three local residents who said the prayers overwhelmingly favored one set of religious beliefs over others and violated their rights under the First and Fourteenth Amendments.

-The complaint said that four out of five prayers offered before the meetings — a total of 139 out 143 — were specific to a single religion: Christianity.
+The complaint said that four out of five prayers offered before the meetings — a total of 139 out of 143 — were specific to a single religion: Christianity.

 This, the ACLU said, flies in the face of the Fourth Circuit’s 2011 ruling in Joyner, et al. v.
 Forsyth County Board of Commissioners, in which the court said if local boards decide to open meetings with invocations, the prayers may not indicate a preference for one faith.